 Non-pregnant, penicillin allergic, HIV-negative, partners of early syphilis cases should be given a prescription for treatment with doxycycline 100mg BID for 14 days.

 For pregnant partners to early syphilis cases that are allergic to penicillin, consultation with an infectious diseases provider or allergist to document true allergy to penicillin is needed.
-The penicillin allergic patient will need penicillin densensitization in consultation with a specialist.
+The penicillin allergic patient will need penicillin desensitization in consultation with a specialist.
 Coordinate care with prenatal care provider.

 Collect a blood specimen for syphilis and HIV testing.